 Preventing Heart Attack in Young Adults

-• Avoid smoking and limit alcohol: These habits greatly increase the reason of heart attack in young age.
+- Avoid smoking and limit alcohol: These habits significantly increase the risk and are common reasons for heart attacks at a young age.

-• Get regular checkups: Routine tests can detect early warning signs of heart disease.
+- Get regular health checkups: Routine screenings can identify early signs of heart disease, allowing timely prevention and care.

-Prevention is not about perfection it’s about consistency.
-Small changes today can build a stronger heart tomorrow.
+Prevention is not about being perfect but about staying consistent.
+Even small, steady changes made today can help build a healthier heart for the future.

 Healthy Heart Tips